on September 23, 2021 (last modified on April 22, 2022) • 5 minute read

 Nobody in their right mind ever said that owning a small business is easy.
 Quite the opposite in fact.

-Should you decide to accept it, your mission is to focus on the really important stuff while making sure that the small stuff gets done too.
+Should you decide to accept it, your mission is to focus on the really important stuff while making sure that the small stuff gets done too and tracking your most valuable KPIs using a small business dashboard software.

 That means you need to spend most of your time on strategy, deal-making, people decisions, and customer acquisition.
 But you also need accurate and timely data and reports with a minimum of effort.